 They are usually talking about work.

 They don’t have a lot of friends because they don’t spend a lot of time on anything besides work.

 They are distracted, even when they aren’t at work.

 They have trouble focusing and sleeping.

-If you feel like my husband works too much, there may be a good reason for that.
+If you feel like “My husband works too much,” there may be a good reason for them being a workaholic.
 There are several reasons why they might be exhibiting a workaholic nature.

-Sometimes workaholic husbands have to work as much as possibleto support their families.
+Sometimes, workaholic husbands have to work as much as possibleto support their families.
 Your household may need the money, and he might be the only breadwinner.
-If this is the case, you may want to cut your husband some slack since he is working hard to take care of his family.

 On the other hand, a person may need to stay busy and work because they are ignoring other problems they face.
 This is something that you should also think about.

-Some men are addicted to working.
+Some men are addicted to work.
 Not all workaholics are addicted to working, but it is known as work addiction if they are.
-There are many myths about work addiction, but it is a real and troublesome problem.
+There are manymyths about work addiction, but it is a real and troublesome problem.

-Instead of yelling or accusing them of being a bad husband or parent, tell him this if your husband prioritizes work over family.
+Instead of yelling or accusing them of being a bad husband or parent, tell them this if yourhusband prioritizes work over family.
 Calmly explain to him how you are feeling, and you can decide together what can be done to fix this.